ZWMiller/machine_learning_from_scratch/README.md

 on it?
 This uses the idea of Markov chains (randomly chaining together allowed possibilities together, via a probabalistic understanding of the document) to create new text from old documents.

-## _Methodology note:_

-A lot of these modules are *begging* for inheritance.
-As an example, the bagging classifier and the random forest classifier are largely the same code, with a few modified methods.
-Since these are designed as pedagogical tools and not "production code," I've chosen to make the modules as self-contained as possible.
-So instead of having an abstracted parent class, which a new programmer may have to track down, I've chosen to keep the code all together.
-I know it's sub-optimal for production, but I think it's better for someone to learn from.
-The only exceptions are ensemble methods that call entire other algorithms.
-For instance, the random forest module is building a bunch of decision trees, but with modfied data inputs.
-To illustrate this point, the decision tree class is imported as a stand-alone module and plugged in to the random forest module where it belongs - instead of recreating the decision tree in that class.
-The idea is that a new student will see how random forest (or other ensemble methodology) is just a super-class that wraps around another algorithm.